Fast, Free Auto Insurance Quotes

 Direct General specializes in non-standard auto insurance, which is insurance for high-risk drivers.
-These drivers tend to have car accidents and moving violations that can make it hard to find auto insurance.
-Direct General can supply SR-22s for drivers who are required to show proof of financial responsibility.
+These drivers tend to have a history of car accidents or tickets that can make it hard to find auto insurance.
+Direct General can supply SR-22s for drivers who are required to show "proof of financial responsibility" to their state.

 Proof of financial responsibility.

 Also called auto loan/lease coverage.
 This can pay the difference between the value of a totaled or stolen car and what's still owed on a car loan or lease.

 Insurance with rates based on driving habits, such as hard braking.

 Liability insurance for people who don't own vehicles.